barbarer/py4e-int/_sources/regex/regex-group.rst

     res1 = re.findall("[0-9.]+", str1)
     print(res1)
     res2 = re.findall("[^0-9.]+", str1)
-    print(res1)
+    print(res2)

 .. mchoice:: regex_char_range_digits
-   :answer_a: Match any digit or period one or more times
+   :answer_a: Match any digit or period one or more times.
+Special characters like '.' just match themselves in [].
    :answer_b: Match any digit or anything that isn't a new line one or more times
    :answer_c: Match any digit or period zero to many times
    :answer_d: Match any digit or anything that isn't a new line zero to many times
-   :correct: d
+   :correct: a
    :feedback_a: Items in the [] match themselves and are not treated as special characters other than '-'
    :feedback_b: The period in a [] just means match a period
    :feedback_c: The + outside of the [] means match one or more